 Yes, our local utilities such as PSE, Snohomish PUD, and Tacoma Power offer insulation rebates

 and we are a participating contractor with those three programs.
 Our representative will instantly deduct the applicable rebates from your contract.

 Why do you recommend cellulose insulation?

-We offer all types of insulation but like cellulose because it is environmentally friendly, flame retardant, rodents don’t like it, and it has the highest R-value per inch (energy efficiency) of all the blown-in insulations.
+We offer all types of insulation, but we typically recommend cellulose because it is environmentally friendly, flame-retardant, repels rodents, and has the highest R-value per inch (energy efficiency) of all the blown-in insulations.